Material Testing Insights

 EU regulations on food contaminants – how to ensure compliance?

-Testing is needed to ensure that food contaminant levels stay within the limits of Regulation (EU) 2023/915, which recently replaced Regulation (EC) 1881/2006.
+Laboratory testing is needed to ensure that food contaminant levels stay below the limits set in Regulation (EU) 2023/915.

 Keep reading >